Temporal lobe epilepsy

 of epilepsy that does not have the typical physical seizures.

-Patients can suffer...read more »
+Patients can suffer from symptoms such as depression, ...read more »

 Rare epilepsy misdiagnosed as ADHD: The less common disorder of temporal lobe epilepsy